As an athlete and mother of two young children, Lani is always looking for new ways to present her family with tasty and nutritious meals.

-- Over medium heat, simmer your vegetables until your hardest veggies soften up, this may take up to 20 or more minutes depending on type and thickness of your vegetables.
+- Over medium heat, simmer your vegetables until your hardest veggies soften up; this may take up to 20 or more minutes, depending on the type and thickness of your vegetables.

-- Next, if you are planning to include meat in your sauce, brown the meat in your in a pot or saucepan.
+- Next, if you are planning to include meat in your sauce, brown the meat in your pot or saucepan.
 Add your veggie starter mix to the browned meat and stir thoroughly.